Fraser’s Guide to the William Turner Exhibition

 About the Collection

-The collection of Turner’s works here a the National Gallery of Scotland is unparallelled with some of his finest watercolour illustrations held on display.
+The Turner Exhibition at the Scottish National Gallery is unparallelled with some of his finest watercolour illustrations held on display.

 His scope of interest at various stages of his development as an artist took him around Europe, througout Northumberland the Scottish Borders and all over Scotland to create landscape and watercolour scenes that remain favourite tourist attractions to this day.

-This collection as bequethed to the Scottish National Gallery on strict instructions that it shall only be show all at once in the month of January when sunlight is at its weakest.
+This collection as bequethed to the Scottish National Gallery on strict instructions that it shall only be show all at once in the month of January.
+This is when sunlight is at its weakest.

 Turner’s Early Life

 Born in 1775 in Covent Garden, London, Turner took his inspiration by virtue of being drawn to scenes of modern life, natural and dramatic landscapes.
 He further drew inspiration from history, mythology and powerful weather related phenomena.

-His father encouraged and nurtured his son’s talents frm an early age and proudly displayed and sold his works in his barbers shop for a few shllimgs each.
+His father encouraged and nurtured his son’s talents from an early age.
+He proudly displayed and sold his works in his barbers shop for a few shllimgs each.

 Tuner devoted his life to his craft and lived to paint.
 Nothing else mattered.
-He attained admission to the Royal Academy of Arts at the age of 14, where he honed his specialty in oil painting and watercolours.
+He attained admission to the Royal Academy of Arts at the age of 14.
+There, he honed his specialty in oil painting and watercolours.
 By the age of 26 he had reached the ranks of Royal Academian – the youngest in its history.

-His first watercolour titled ‘Fisherma of the Sea’ was the first oil painting exhibited by Tuner in 1796 at the Royal Academy.
+His first watercolour titled ‘Fisherman of the Sea’ was the first oil painting exhibited by Tuner in 1796 at the Royal Academy.
 The scene was made at The Needles off the Isel of Wight and captured boats in peril under moonlit skies.
 It provided the foundation for his reputation as an artist who specialised in oil paintings and maritime scenes.
 Further Turner paintings would be exhitied in the years that followed.

 Turner’s Career Progression